 A grandchild calls you from a far away location.

 The grandchild says, "It's me," or "It's your grandson," or "It's your favorite grandchild."

 The grandchild is in some trouble or some type of distress.

 The caller asks for money to be wire transferred

 If you receive such a call, you should verify the identity and location of the grandchild claiming to be in trouble.
 You should hang up and call another family member who can confirm your grandchild's whereabouts.
 Try calling your grandchild at the telephone number through which you normally reach him or her.
 Stay calm and avoid acting out of a sense of urgency.
 Do not wire money unless you have verified with an independent third party that your grandchild is truly in trouble.

 If you've wired money to a scam artist, call the money transfer company immediately to report the fraud and file a complaint.
-You can reach the complaint department of MoneyGram at 1-800-MONEYGRAM (1-800-666-3947) or Western Union at 1-800-448-1492.
+You can reach the complaint department of MoneyGram at 800-MONEYGRAM (800-666-3947) or Western Union at 800-448-1492.
 Ask for the money transfer to be reversed.
 It's unlikely to happen, but it's important to ask.
 Reporting fraud can also help protect other consumers by assisting money transfer companies to identify and take appropriate action against agents who do not take reasonable steps to reduce fraud induced transfers.

-In addition, if the request for money involved a wire transfer to Canada, Canadian officials in the Anti-Fraud Call Center ask victims to report the fraud at their PhoneBusters hotline at 1-888-495-8501 or on their website at www.phonebusters.com.
+In addition, if the request for money involved a wire transfer to Canada, Canadian officials in the Anti-Fraud Call Center ask victims to report the fraud at their PhoneBusters hotline at 888-495-8501 or on their PhoneBuster's website.